tomsquest/docker-radicale/README.md

 A [Docker compose file](docker-compose.yml) is included.
 It can be [extended](https://docs.docker.com/compose/production/#modify-your-compose-file-for-production).

-## User/Group ID
+## Custom User/Group ID for the data volume

+You will certainly mount a volume to keep Radicale data between restart/upgrade of the container.
-Sharing files from the host and the container can be problematic because the `radicale` user **in** the container does not match the user running the container **on** the host.
+But sharing files from the host and the container can be problematic.
+The reason is that `radicale` user **in** the container does not match the user running the container **on** the host.

-To solve this, this image offers three options (see below for details):
+To solve this, this image offers four options (see below for details):

+- Option 0.
+Do nothing, permission will be fixed by the container itself
-- Create a user/group with id `2999` on the host
+- Option 1.
+Create a user/group with id `2999` on the host
-- Specify a custom user/group id on `docker run`
+- Option 2.
+Specify a custom user/group id on `docker run`
-- Build the image with a custom user/group
+- Option 3.
+Build the image with a custom user/group

+#### Option 0.
+Do nothing, the container will fix the permission itself

+When running the container with a /data volume (eg. `-v /mydata/radicale:/data`), the container entrypoint will automatically fix the permissions on `/data`.

+This option is OK but not optimal:
+- Ok for the container, as inside it the radicale user can read and write its data
+- But on the host, the data directory will then be owned by the user/group 2999:2999

 #### Option 1.
-User/Group 2999
+User/Group 2999 on the host

 The image creates a user and a group with Id `2999`.
 You can create an user/group on your host matching this Id.